John-Li-happy/For2048/README.md

 # For2048
+Clone of 2048 game in Swift
+# Discription
-A Funny Time Killing Game
+A Funny Time Killing Game.
+Swipe to move the cubes to get the largest-digit cube as you can.